“It's not bad... for what it is.”

 enjoy (something) for what it is

 Or you can use it when evaluating something:

 It's pretty good, for what it is.

-There's also a separate meaning of "for what it is".
+There's also a similar but separate meaning of "for what it is".
 It can mean "the true quality of something".
 That's the meaning of phrases like:

 recognize (something) for what it is

 For all meanings of this expression, there are also the forms "for what he is", "for what they are", "for what I am", etc.: